Uniswap/web3-react/README.md

 ### Manager Functions
 - `connectorName`: The name of the current, active connector.
-- `activate()`: Callable only when `passive` is true and `web3-react` is uninitialized, this triggers activation, which either shows the `InitializingWeb3` screen, or tries each `automaticPriority` connector.
+- `activate()`: Callable only when `passive` is true and `web3-react` is uninitialized, this triggers activation, which either shows the `InitializingWeb3` screen, or tries each `automaticPriority` connector and reacts accordingly.
 - `activateAccount()`: Callable only when `activateAccountAutomatically` is set to false for the active connector, and the account has not yet been loaded.
 Triggers a call to the `getAccount` method of the active connector.
 - `setConnector(connectorName)`: Activates a connector.
 - `resetConnectors(tryAutomaticAgain, deactivate)`: Resets connectors. `tryAutomaticAgain` controls whether automatic connectors are attempted, and `deactivate` controls whether the application is brought back into a `passive` state.